Toy shop business plan for starting your own store

 The toy store businesses are responsible for generating a revenue of $20 billion annually, and according to IBISWorld, the industry is reportedly growing at an annual rate of 1.1%.

 The toy store business offers a lot of opportunities for one who has creative ideas and can explore unique things for children, something which is evident by the fact that more than 21k toy store businesses are successfully running in the United States.
-These stats show that you won’t be at loss provided that you plan your business successfully.
+These stats show that you won’t be at loss provided that your toy business plan successfully.

 5.2 Marketing Segmentation